ACI Journal Publication Information

-Discussions - A discussion, not exceeding 1800-word equivalents (illustrations and tables count as 300 words each), must be submitted within 4 months after the date of publication of the manuscript.
+Discussions, not exceeding 1800-word equivalents (illustrations and tables count as 300 words each), must be submitted within 4 months after the date of publication of the manuscript.
 Discussion manuscripts follow the requirements for other manuscripts except that they do not have abstracts, introductions, or conclusions.
 Numbering of additional references, figures, tables, and equations should follow sequentially from the original manuscript throughout the discussion.
 The discusser must indicate the month, year, volume number, issue number, authors' names, and manuscript number of the original manuscript.

 Closures - The author's closure should be related to the discussion received.
-When discussions are received and approved for publication, the author(s) of the original manuscript is asked to prepare a closure, i.e., a response, that provides clarification of and responses to the points raised in the discussions.
+When discussions are received and approved for publication, the author(s) of the original manuscript is asked to prepare a closure, that provides clarification of and responses to the points raised in the discussions.
 A closure responding to a single discussion should not exceed 1800-word equivalents in length, and to multiple discussions, approximately 1/2 of the combined lengths of all discussions.
 Closures are published together with the discussions.
 Numbering of additional references, figures, tables, and equations should follow sequentially from the original manuscript throughout the discussion(s) and closure.

 Errata - If an error appears in print that is serious enough to impair understanding or mislead readers, the author(s) should prepare a correction, which will be published in hard copy and incorporated into the Web version of the paper.

 E-mail discussions, closures, and errata to Journals.Manuscripts@concrete.org.
 The following information should be included: